jvckdough/SnakeGame/README.txt

 11/21/23 Problem: Bug on Windows
 	We have run into a problem where mac is running and drawing the program but windows is throwing a null exception when it games to the world object in the WorldPanel class.
-We have tried to fix it but have been unsuccessful and the TAís have not been able to solve the problem, so we are continuing the project just on Mac for now.
+We have tried to fix it but have been unsuccessful and the TA‚Äôs have not been able to solve the problem, so we are continuing the project just on Mac for now.

 11/21/23 Feature: Walls Drawn